 Is there a recipe for transformation?
 Can a business genuinely transform itself to be customer-led?
 How do you get started?
 I attended a breakfast discussion on the topic of transformation with a group of fellow Comotion associates recently and whilst these questions are straightforward, some of the answers challenge accepted wisdom on strategy and transformation.
-Continue reading “Transforming to a customer-led business: a potential model”
+The roadmap … Continue reading Transforming to a customer-led business: a potential model

 In a week that has been dominated by the attack on Westminster Bridge and the Houses of Parliament on Wednesday I, like the vast majority of Londoners, have just carried on with what I need to do.
 This week has involved monkeying around with surveys, talking about agility and generally getting distracted.
-Continue reading “My week in CX #7”
+When I survey … Continue reading My week in CX #7

-When I'm working from home I like to have BBC Radio 3's Essential Classics and on Tuesday's broadcast studio guest Sarah Perry, author of much-lauded novel The Essex Serpent (also next up in my fiction reading … Continue reading Experience Design: Almost Gothic?”
+What does Gothic fiction have to do with customer experience?
+Not something I've thought about until recently but the parallels are interesting.
+When I'm working from home I like to have BBC Radio 3's Essential Classics and on Tuesday's broadcast studio guest Sarah Perry, author of much-lauded novel The Essex Serpent (also next up in my fiction reading … Continue reading Experience Design: Almost Gothic?

 I attended a lively breakfast discussion with some fellow OCXD-sufferers at Comotion last week.
 The starting point was what form the Chief Customer Officer function should take, but the resulting discussion took us in a slightly different direction.
 My take on it can be found here.